legabri/Udacity_Project_1_EDA_and_Text_Blog/README.md

-Data Scientist Nanodegree Program - Udacity
+# Data Scientist Nanodegree Program - Udacity

 Here is a brief description of the projects I have done.

-Project 1 - Write A Data Science Blog Post
+## Project 1 - Write A Data Science Blog Post

-Descriptive analysis answering at least 3 questions.
+Descriptive analysis answering at least 3 questions.<br>
-Submit the code on github
+Submit the code on github.<br>
-Write a blogpost telling the experience
+Write a blogpost telling the experience<br>

-This project was done on a jupyter notebook.
+This project was done on a jupyter notebook.<br>
-To be reproduced you will need
+To be reproduced you will need<br>
--Python 3
+-Python 3<br>
--Numpy
+-Numpy<br>
--Pandas
+-Pandas <br>
--Matplotlib
+-Matplotlib<br>

 You can read my text in https://medium.com/@gabrielriejun/babies-and-data-in-quebec-41b409142fbb